amaralrj/random_numbers_generator/README.md

 # Confluence.py

-Simple python script to use generate list of random numbers
+Simple python script to use to generate list of random numbers for gambling.

 ## Usage